This article is brought to you by Aura.

 A credit freeze prevents anyone from accessing your credit file and is one of the best methods to stop scammers from opening new credit accounts or taking out loans in your name.

-To freeze your credit, you’ll need to contact each of the three major credit reporting agencies — Experian, Equifax, and TransUnion.
+To freeze your credit, contact each of the three major credit reporting agencies.
 Each will ask you to prove your identity and will then provide you with a PIN that you can use to freeze your account (and later “thaw” it if you need to apply for new credit).

 Checking your credit reports can help you identify signs that you’ve been the victim of identity theft — such as incorrect information or new accounts that you don’t recognize.
-Until the end of 2023, every U.S. citizen is entitled to a free credit report each week from all three credit reporting bureaus at AnnualCreditReport.com
+Every U.S. citizen is entitled to request a free credit report each week from all three credit reporting bureaus at AnnualCreditReport.com

 Here’s what you should look for on your credit reports: